mecvillarina/forge-mecodes-face-ocr-api/README.md

 - Knowledge about Azure Functions
 - Azure Subscription and Provisioning for the following services
   - Azure Function
+  - Azure Cognitive Service for Face API - Get Endpoint and Key
-  - Azure Cognigtive Service - Get the Endpoint and Key
+  - Azure Cognigtive Service for Computer Vision (OCR) - Get the Endpoint and Key
   - Azure Storage Account - Get the Connection String

 ## Quick start